MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/GraphSelectGuidancePlugin.md

 # GraphSelectGuidancePlugin

-Provides guidance that recommends using the `$select` OData system query option to retrieve a subset of properties and make more efficient requests to Microsoft Graph.
+Shows a warning when proxy intercepts a request to Microsoft Graph APIs that doesn't include the `$select` query string parameter.

 ## Plugin instance definition